samali0996/perserve-message-ordering/README.md

 ## Edge case considerations

-Should /insert and /update be decoupled?
+### Should /insert and /update be decoupled?
+Depending on the user requirements, we might want to seperate the insert and update functionalities, what if the user wanted to only update with no intention to create, or vice versa?

-What if we want to shut down the system?
+### What if we want to shut down the system?

-We can still receive flow of requests by having a backup / falloever kafka topic.
-This will enable shutting down main kafka topic for partition / other updates.
+We can still receive flow of requests by having a backup / fallover kafka topic.
+This will enable shutting down main kafka topic for partition / other updates, and still recieve requests/maintain the order.
+When system is coming back online make sure to migrate backup topic requests into main topic

-What if a subscriber dies?
+### What if a subscriber dies?
+In the middle of processing the request?

-We can have another subscriber take over that partition.
-As long as we
+If a `subscriber x `dies, allow another `subscriber y` to take its place, ie becoming subscribed to that partition.
+When `subscriber x` is added back, ensure that `subsriber y` stops taking new requests from target partition, process any remaining requests, and then rebalance partition / consumer grouping.
+Only remove a request from the kafka record after it has been fully processed, if dies in the middle of processing, the request will simply be reprocessed from the beginning

-What if we want to increase # of subscribers?
+### What if we want to increase # of subscribers?
+A limitation of this system is that number of subscribers cannot exceed number of partitions, if `subscriber_count` < `partition_count`, spin up a new consumer, and redelegate consumer partition grouping (make sure consumer record consumption is paused).
+If need to increase number of partitions to increase consumers, activate backup kafka topic to keep backlog of requests, run updates, migrate backup requests into new kafka topic/partitions, then resume processing

 What if we want to decrease # of subscribers?